Hawaiian language: First European contact

 In 1778, British explorer James Cook made Europe's initial, recorded first contact with Hawaiʻi, beginning a new phase in the development of Hawaiian.
 During the next forty years, the sounds of Spanish (1789), Russian (1804), French (1816), and German (1816) arrived in Hawaiʻi via other explorers and businessmen.
 Hawaiian began to be written for the first time, largely restricted to isolated names and words, and word lists collected by explorers and travelers.

 The early explorers and merchants who first brought European languages to the Hawaiian islands also took on a few native crew members who brought the Hawaiian language into new territory.
 Hawaiians took these nautical jobs because their traditional way of life changed due to plantations, and although there were not enough of these Hawaiian-speaking explorers to establish any viable speech communities abroad, they still had a noticeable presence.
 One of them, a boy in his teens known as Obookiah (ʻŌpūkahaʻia), had a major impact on the future of the language.
 He sailed to New England, where he eventually became a student at the Foreign Mission School in Cornwall, Connecticut.
 He inspired New Englanders to support a Christian mission to Hawaiʻi, and provided information on the Hawaiian language to the American missionaries there prior to their departure for Hawaiʻi in 1819.
 Adelbert von Chamisso too might have consulted with a native speaker of Hawaiian in Berlin, Germany, before publishing his grammar of Hawaiian (Über die Hawaiische Sprache) in 1837.
+Lorrin Andrews wrote the first Hawaiian dictionary, called A Dictionary of the Hawaiian Language.